-Police hurt in explosion when they respond to a domestic incident, city official says
+Police hurt in explosion while responding to 'very violent domestic dispute,' city official says

-(CNN)Six police officers were injured in an explosion late Wednesday when they responded to a report about a man holding his wife hostage "in a very violent domestic dispute," a North Haven, Connecticut, city official said.
+(CNN)At least six police officers were injured in an explosion late Wednesday when they responded to a report about a man holding his wife hostage "in a very violent domestic dispute," a North Haven, Connecticut, city official said.

 Selectman Michael Freda said he had spoken to police, who said officers were "trying to appease the situation and a back building was booby trapped and apparently that was an explosion."

-The officers suffered cuts and abrasions, he said.
+Freda said the suspect had barricaded his wife in the house for three days and that she may have escaped the explosion.
+It is not known where the suspect is located.

+Police were searching the property and went into a barn behind the house, he said, where a series of explosions took place.

 Yale New Haven Hospital said on its Twitter account it had received seven patients "involved in tonight's house explosion" and they were all being evaluated.